Unless I’m invoicing clients at the end of the month, I don’t like math. There is a Chinese in the household for all my number needs.

 We researched the matter for weeks and jokingly referred to marriage as “the other solution”.

 “Alright, let’s do it,” I eventually said.
 There was no other option with a reasonable chance of success.
 I was 22 and I had just graduated from university, I was not eligible as a skilled worker.

 I wish I could write that Feng hugged me, proposed formally and that we sealed the deal by having sex all night but it didn’t happen this way.

 Feng wasn’t… very enthusiastic.
 I was slightly offended but I didn’t blame him.
 Getting married is a big commitment and we were taking it seriously.
 It wasn’t just about signing the papers.
 We were going to make this work.

 Feng got cold feet, and then it was my turn—what the hell was I getting into?
 I remember standing under the shower one night, realizing that I was making my first big adult decision, one no one else could make for me.
 It was terrifying.
 Moving to Canada was a big step but not an irreversible one.
 I would still keep my French passport and I was welcome back any time, plus I was already living there anyway.
 But getting married is kind of like having a kid—you can’t just pretend it didn’t happen if something goes wrong.

 Yet we picked a date and applied for a marriage license.
 Corny for corny, we decided to head to Niagara Falls—our Canadian version of a Vegas wedding.

-I called my parents to tell them that I, Juliette, 22 years old, former anarchist and openly against traditional values, had decided to get married.
+I called my parents to tell them that I, Juliette, 22 years old, a former anarchist and openly against traditional values, had decided to get married.

 Damn, my own anarchist parents have been living as common-law partners for over thirty years.
 But true to their liberal values, they took the news in stride, even though they had never met Feng at the time.